small, medium and large popcorn and candy floss deals highlighted in cartoon format

 A combo feels like better value, even when the saving is small.
 Customers are more comfortable paying a higher total when it feels justified.

-Easier staff training and consistency
+Easier staff training and more consistency

 Combos give staff a default recommendation.
-This reduces mistakes, keeps pricing consistent and makes busy periods easier to manage.
+This reduces mistakes, keeps pricing consistent, and makes busy periods easier to manage.

 The Golden Rules of Event Food Combos

 Successful event combos follow a few simple rules.
+If you stick to these, you will sell more without slowing service.

 Customers should see the combo clearly on the menu board before they reach the counter.
+If they only hear about it at the till, you lose conversions.

-Limited to 2 or 3 items
+4) Limit combos to 2 or 3 items

-Built from existing equipment
+5) Build combos from your existing equipment

 High Performing Combo Ideas by Product Type